TechnoBlogger14o3/dharmic-treasures/README.md

 - Inspired by the timeless wisdom of the Bhagavad Gita and other sacred texts
 - Built with love and devotion for spreading the teachings of Sanatana Dharma
 - Special thanks to all the contributors and the open-source community
+- Data sources for Shaktipeeths from various Puranic references and historical texts

 ---